d12frosted/elpa-mirror/gnu/tmr-readme.txt

   argument (`C-u' by default), this command prompts for a duration.
 If a double prefix argument is supplied (`C-u C-u'), the command asks for a duration and then a description.
-The default values of such prompts as those of the original timer.
+The default values of such prompts are those of the original timer.

   The command `tmr-reschedule' changes the duration of the given timer to a new one provided at the prompt.
 In practice this is a shortcut